More than 20 million tourists reach San Diego annually to experience the city’s attractions and experiences.

-They also use the Kangaroo Express Bus to move around the wildlife outposts and the Skyfari aerial tram to go from one end of the Zoo to the other.
+They also use the Kangaroo Express Bus to move around the wildlife outposts and the Skyfari aerial tram from one end of the Zoo to the other.

-However, the Safari Park is more a walk-and-explore attraction.
+However, the Safari Park is more of a walk-and-explore attraction.

-Expect a lot of walking at the Safari Park since their animal exhibits are further apart than at the Zoo.
+Expect much walking at the Safari Park since their animal exhibits are further apart than at the Zoo.

 A 30-minute Africa Tram Safari does come for free with the Safari Park ticket, with which you can see 25% of the park on wheels.

 Tip: Some tourists feel San Diego Zoo is better for kids.

 The Safari Park and the San Diego Zoo have many restaurants and food kiosks catering to all tastes.

 Visitors who have been there felt that the food prices are high.

 If you are on a budget, you should pack your food and drinks because there are enough places to have a sit-down lunch.